-The regime of General Musharraf introduced the Local Government Ordinance 2001 and local governments were installed accordingly.
-While Local Government is a provincial subject and only provincial legislatures can legislate on it, under the 17^{th} Constitutional Amendment, a sunset clause was inserted into the Constitution barring the Provincial Assemblies to modify the existing law on Local Governments without prior consent of the President.
+The regime of General Musharraf introduced the Local Government Ordinance 2001 and local governments were elected accordingly.
+While Local Government is a provincial subject and only provincial legislatures can legislate on it, under the 17th Constitutional Amendment, a sunset clause was inserted into the Constitution barring the Provincial Assemblies to modify the existing law on Local Governments without prior consent of the President.
 The validity of this clause ended on December 31, 2009.
-The 18^{th} Constitutional Amendment retained Article 140-A according to which "Each Province shall, by law, establish a local government system and devolve political, administrative and financial responsibility and authority to the elected representatives of the local governments," adding that "Elections to the local governments shall be held by the Election Commission of Pakistan."
-However, provincial governments decided to govern through bureaucracy which allows them unchallenged control.
+The 18th Constitutional Amendment retained Article 140-A according to which "Each Province shall, by law, establish a local government system and devolve political, administrative and financial responsibility and authority to the elected representatives of the local governments," adding that "Elections to the local governments shall be held by the Election Commission of Pakistan."
+However, provincial governments decided to govern through the bureaucracy, which gives politicians unchallenged control.

 It is generally believed that the strength of a federation lies in decentralisation and while provinces have received unparalleled powers devolved to them as of June 2011, they continue to deny and devolve the powers to the local government tier.
-It remains a Constitutional question of significance whether despite a Constitutional decree, are provinces entitled to practise centralisation and deny devolution of authority and finances to the local level?

-In the province of Sindh the issue of local governments has caused much consternation between coalition partners.
-The MQM wants local government to be installed in Sindh because it believes it can exert its influence in Karachi and Hyderabad while the PPPP wants to retain the old bureaucratic system through which the provincial government can control the province including Karachi and Sindh.
+In Sindh, the issue of local governments has caused much consternation between coalition partners.
+The MQM wants local government to be installed in Sindh because it believes it can exert its influence in Karachi and Hyderabad while the PPPP wants to retain the old bureaucratic system through which the provincial government can control the province, including Karachi and Sindh.